readthedocs/readthedocs.org/docs/user/index.rst

 Read the Docs simplifies managing software documentation by building and hosting your docs automatically, using the Git workflow you already use for code.
-Treating documentation like code keeps your team in the same tools, and makes keeping your docs updated easier.
+Treating documentation like code lets your team use tools they already know, and makes keeping your docs updated easier.

 Up to date documentation